kube-HPC/kube-HPC.github.io/site/learn/Learn-Webhooks.md

 layout: ../_core/DocsLayout
 category: Learn
 permalink: /learn/webhooks/
+next: /learn/triggers/
-sublinks: Progress, Verbosity Level,Result
+sublinks: Progress, Result, Verbosity Level
 ---

 The WebHooks are an HTTP callbacks, the system can send request to the client when something happens.
-Consider it like a push notifications.
+Consider it like push notifications.
 There are two types of webhooks, progress and result.

 You can also fetch the same data from the API:

 * progress - /api/v1/exec/status
 * result   - /api/v1/exec/results

-Webhooks headers are:
-Method: POST
-Content-type: application/json

 > The webhooks are optional